Chapter 14:

 “No way!
 I hate listening to her go on and on about her kid too, but you shouldn’t say that aloud!
 Haha!”
 After washing their faces and fixing their makeup, the women left, spending most of the time insulting the HR rep, Marisa.

 Amala exited the stall, thinking back on her limited interactions with Marisa.
 She found her more pleasant than either woman.
 (Jerks.)
-Leaving the bathroom, Amala walked back to her desk, taking her usual less trafficked route to avoid prying eyes.
+Leaving the bathroom, Amala took the usual less trafficked route to her desk as a way of avoiding prying eyes.
 (What was that message from…him?)
 Thinking about Harper naturally led to thoughts of Calvin, leading to thoughts of Chelsea…leading to thoughts of her argument with Nicolaus.
 Before Amala knew it, she was slumped over in her desk seat, beat down by depression.
 (The way Mist– Calvin Wolf spoke… No!
 I know what happened, I’m sure of it!
 I was there!
 I remember all the abuse!
-But…) All of that built up resolve, the bedrock she’d formed into her reason for living had withered away, all under those gray eyes and staunch denial.
-Amala was left wandering down a pathless and uncertain future, rudderless.
+But…) All of that built up resolve, the bedrock she’d formed into her reason for living was slowly deteriorating, all under those gray eyes and staunch denial.
+Amala was rudderless, floating down stream toward a pathless destination.
 She leaned back in her chair, letting her eyes flutter as sleep felt like her only peace.
 This lasted until suddenly an arm reached out from Vernon’s office, dragging her out of the chair and inside!

 “Amala, listen!
 We’ve got…an emergency.”
 Vernon, brow damp with sweat, manic look in his eyes, and suit jacket cast aside, clutched Amala by the shoulders!